 QUESTIONS AND REGISTRATION

-For questions and registrations for all programs on this page, please contact:
+For questions for all programs on this page, please contact:

 (978) 468-2377, ext.
 102 | e-mail

 Wenham Museum requires one adult chaperone for every ten children, depending on grade level, in addition to any one-on-one aids.
 Chaperones are encouraged to take an active role in the program.
 The price for chaperones is one free for every five students.
 Any additional chaperones pay the group rate for the school program.
 Teachers of the students are complimentary.
 There is a 12 student minimum for all programs.

 COLONIAL LIFE WITH THE CLAFLINS